Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.

 - **Size - Why is Uranium Fever so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.
-See [Optional Clean Up](https://uraniumfever.net/docs/setupinstructions#-optional---enabling-the-performance-profile-) for ways to save space.

 - **Start - How do I start in the Mojave Wasteland instead of the Capital Wasteland?**
   - Select `memory` when prompted after leaving the Vault 101 cave.